adriendelsalle/jhub-on-kubespray/README.md

   --values config.yaml
 ```

-Never forget that the Helm chart version differ from JupyterHub version!
+> Don't forget that the Helm chart version differ from JupyterHub version!
 See the [jupyterhub/helm-chart repo](https://github.com/jupyterhub/helm-chart).

----
-## Enjoy!

-I hope this tutorial was helpful!
+Here we are, I hope this tutorial was helpful!
 Do not hesitate to make PR and have a great moment on JHub.